CENTRAL TRUST Co Boosts Stake in Interactive Brokers Group, Inc. (NASDAQ:IBKR)

 Several other institutional investors have also bought and sold shares of IBKR.
 Deutsche Bank AG increased its stake in Interactive Brokers Group by 39.1% during the first quarter.
 Deutsche Bank AG now owns 20,476 shares of the financial services provider’s stock worth $885,000 after acquiring an additional 5,754 shares during the last quarter.
 Advisor Group Holdings Inc. purchased a new position in Interactive Brokers Group in the first quarter valued at about $416,000.
 HighTower Advisors LLC boosted its holdings in Interactive Brokers Group by 45.3% in the first quarter.
 HighTower Advisors LLC now owns 12,755 shares of the financial services provider’s stock valued at $550,000 after purchasing an additional 3,978 shares during the last quarter.
 The Manufacturers Life Insurance Company boosted its holdings in Interactive Brokers Group by 2.0% in the first quarter.
 The Manufacturers Life Insurance Company now owns 109,929 shares of the financial services provider’s stock valued at $4,746,000 after purchasing an additional 2,194 shares during the last quarter.
 Finally, Public Employees Retirement Association of Colorado boosted its holdings in Interactive Brokers Group by 3.4% in the first quarter.
 Public Employees Retirement Association of Colorado now owns 10,765 shares of the financial services provider’s stock valued at $465,000 after purchasing an additional 350 shares during the last quarter.
 Hedge funds and other institutional investors own 16.51% of the company’s stock.

-A number of research analysts recently commented on IBKR shares.
+A number of brokerages recently commented on IBKR.
+Wells Fargo & Company reissued a “sell” rating and issued a $44.00 price target (up previously from $34.00) on shares of Interactive Brokers Group in a report on Friday, July 10th.
+Piper Sandler increased their target price on Interactive Brokers Group from $48.00 to $57.00 and gave the stock an “overweight” rating in a report on Wednesday, July 22nd.
 BidaskClub raised Interactive Brokers Group from a “sell” rating to a “hold” rating in a report on Wednesday, September 23rd.
-Wells Fargo & Company reaffirmed a “sell” rating and set a $44.00 target price (up previously from $34.00) on shares of Interactive Brokers Group in a report on Friday, July 10th.
-Piper Sandler increased their target price on Interactive Brokers Group from $48.00 to $57.00 and gave the stock an “overweight” rating in a report on Wednesday, July 22nd.
 TheStreet raised Interactive Brokers Group from a “c+” rating to a “b-” rating in a report on Friday, July 31st.
 Finally, Compass Point downgraded Interactive Brokers Group from a “buy” rating to a “neutral” rating and set a $50.00 target price on the stock. in a report on Wednesday, July 22nd.
 They noted that the move was a valuation call.
-Two research analysts have rated the stock with a sell rating, two have given a hold rating and two have issued a buy rating to the company.
+Two research analysts have rated the stock with a sell rating, two have assigned a hold rating and two have given a buy rating to the stock.
 The stock presently has an average rating of “Hold” and a consensus target price of $52.60.

 Interactive Brokers Group (NASDAQ:IBKR) last announced its quarterly earnings results on Tuesday, October 20th.
 The financial services provider reported $0.53 earnings per share for the quarter, missing analysts’ consensus estimates of $0.55 by ($0.02).
 The company had revenue of $548.00 million for the quarter, compared to analyst estimates of $512.46 million.
 Interactive Brokers Group had a return on equity of 2.23% and a net margin of 6.36%.
 The firm’s revenue for the quarter was up 17.6% compared to the same quarter last year.
 During the same quarter in the previous year, the company posted $0.45 earnings per share.
 As a group, research analysts forecast that Interactive Brokers Group, Inc. will post 2.27 EPS for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Monday, December 14th.
-Stockholders of record on Tuesday, December 1st will be given a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.83%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, December 14th.
+Investors of record on Tuesday, December 1st will be given a $0.10 dividend.
+This represents a $0.40 annualized dividend and a yield of 0.83%.
 The ex-dividend date of this dividend is Monday, November 30th.
-Interactive Brokers Group’s payout ratio is 17.62%.
+Interactive Brokers Group’s dividend payout ratio is currently 17.62%.

-In other news, Vice Chairman Earl H. Nemser sold 156,869 shares of the firm’s stock in a transaction on Wednesday, August 26th.
-The stock was sold at an average price of $52.60, for a total value of $8,251,309.40.
+In other news, Vice Chairman Earl H. Nemser sold 41,114 shares of the firm’s stock in a transaction on Friday, October 2nd.
+The stock was sold at an average price of $48.82, for a total value of $2,007,185.48.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Insiders have sold a total of 710,869 shares of company stock worth $36,870,621 over the last quarter.
-Insiders own 3.23% of the company’s stock.
+Over the last 90 days, insiders sold 710,869 shares of company stock worth $36,870,621.
+3.23% of the stock is owned by insiders.

 Interactive Brokers Group Company Profile